Patrick T. Stanley

 This can be problematic, if you have a non-compete that restricts your options and/or limits your ability to take staff with you to a new job.
 Additionally, transitioning to other jobs prior to filing a claim can modify your occupation under your own-occupation/specialty-specific disability policy and can make it much harder (or impossible) to collect disability benefits.
 Some disability policies also contain provisions that terminate your benefits if you start working in any capacity, and others offset your disability benefits based upon the income you receive from other sources.

 So what may seem like a straightforward decision is actually more complicated than you might think.
 For that reason, when evaluating non-competes and advising doctors regarding their options, Pat coordinates with disability attorneys Ed Comitz and Derek Funk to take all of these considerations into account, so that you are aware of existing limitations and can make a fully informed decision.

 Education and Bar Admissions

-Mr. Stanley is also admitted to practice in the U.S. District Court for the District of Arizona and the Southern and Northern Districts of Florida, as well as the U.S. Court of Appeals for the Ninth Circuit.
-Additionally, Mr. Stanley has been admitted pro hac vice in courts in New Mexico, California and Alaska.
+Pat is also admitted to practice in the U.S. District Court for the District of Arizona and the Southern and Northern Districts of Florida, as well as the U.S. Court of Appeals for the Ninth Circuit.
+Additionally, Pat has been admitted pro hac vice in courts in New Mexico, California and Alaska.

-In addition, Arizona Business Magazine has recognized Attorney Patrick Stanley as one of the “Best of Arizona” in the areas of Healthcare, Benefits, and Insurance Law.
-Mr. Stanley was also named one of the Top 40 Under 40 litigation attorneys in Arizona by the American Society of Legal Advocates.
+In addition, Arizona Business Magazine has recognized Pat as one of the “Best of Arizona” in the areas of Healthcare, Benefits, and Insurance Law.
+Pat was also named one of the Top 40 Under 40 litigation attorneys in Arizona by the American Society of Legal Advocates.

-Mr. Stanley lives in Phoenix, Arizona.
-In his spare time, he enjoys hiking, playing tennis and spending time with his wife and three children.
+Pat lives in Phoenix, Arizona.
+In his spare time, he enjoys traveling, camping, playing tennis and spending time with his wife and three children.